Reindeer History in Alaska

 Alaskans living along the Bering Sea villages.
 Captain Healy of the U. S.

 Revenue Cutter Bear was one of these Captains.
-He was a mulatto slave born
+He was a mixed-race slave born

 on a Georgia plantation and ran away from home at the age of 16 to become an